IBM/codellm-devkit/docs/blog/blog.md

 print(instruction)
 ```

-Request a summary from LLM and print it out.
+Finally, we invoke the LLM with the prompt and print the LLM's response.

 ```python
 # Prompt the local model on Ollama